jvlehtonen/SGM_schema/README.md

 * 'functions.sql' adds functions that create verbal predictions for scores
 * 'views.sql' adds views/queries that combine columns for "single tables".
   Views depend on functions and tables

+Create preferably two SQL users, one with write access and second with read-only.
+Use the first for content updates and the second on website that shows content to public.